rlucente-se-jboss/demo-rfe/README.md

            0.0.2 rhel-edge-commit 2147483648

 We want to work with the UUID matching the `0.0.2` version of the image build.
-Download its contents for the new image using:

-    composer-cli compose image IMAGE_UUID

-Use command completion by just pressing the TAB key and selecting the UUID matching version `0.0.2` as shown above.
+For the `composer-cli compose image` command below, use command completion by just pressing the TAB key and selecting the UUID matching version `0.0.2` as shown above.

-Create a directory to hold the expanded content as well as the needed kickstart file by doing the following:

     mkdir -p 0.0.2
     cd 0.0.2
+    composer-cli compose image IMAGE_UUID

+Copy the `edge.ks` file to the new directory and extract the tar file for the image.

     cp ../edge.ks .
-    cp ../*.tar .
     tar xf  *.tar